kwarrenwagner/csipredictions/README.md

 📈 Forecasting Consumer Sentiment Index Using Google Trends and Macroeconomic Data

 This project applies time series modeling techniques to forecast the University of Michigan's Consumer Sentiment Index (CSI) using a combination of Google Trends search volume data and macroeconomic indicators.
-By integrating unconventional data sources (Google Trends) with traditional economic variables (FRED, Yahoo Finance), the project demonstrates how consumer behavior and public interest can enhance economic forecasting accuracy. gf_analysis.ipynb was for searching for trends in the data.
+By integrating unconventional data sources (Google Trends) with traditional economic variables (FRED, Yahoo Finance), the project demonstrates how consumer behavior and public interest can enhance economic forecasting accuracy.

+Explanation of other files:
+gf_analysis.ipynb was for searching for trends in the data. trends_analysis.Rmd was used for fitting the time series model. trim.ipynb

 🔧 Key Features
 Data sources: Google Trends, FRED, and Yahoo Finance Time series models: ARIMA, VAR, and MIDAS